 Parents who wish to enroll their kindergarten-age child in the Spanish Immersion Program should complete kindergarten registration held in February at Probstfield Elementary School, 2410 14th St. S., Moorhead.

 During registration, 75 students may enroll.
 If there are more than 75 requests for registration then a waiting list is created.
-Children with an older sibling in the immersion program will be given preference.

 Parents may choose to enroll their child as a first- or second-grader if there are openings due to attrition.
 Parents who are interested in enrolling their first- or second-grade child in the Spanish Immersion Program should contact Lynnelle Dirksen, Ellen Hopkins Elementary principal.